-Hall of Fame nominations are due by May 1.
-Click on the link above for nomination instructions.
+Click on the link above for nomination instructions and deadlines.

 The EXEMPLARY SYSTEMS IN GOVERNMENT AWARDS, inaugurated in 1980 by the Urban and Regional Information Systems Association, recognize extraordinary achievement by government agencies in the use of automated information systems.
 This achievement is defined as the effective application of computer technology that can be measured in terms of improved government services and increased benefits to citizens.
 The award competition is open to all public agencies at the federal, state/provincial, regional and local levels.

 - Winner: City of Phoenix Street Transportation Department – Interactive Pavement Maintenance Dashboard

 Submitted by: Curtis Pulford, GIS Coordinator, City of Phoenix – Street Transportation Department, Phoenix, Arizona